 I am a certified coach and the principal of Empowered Women Coaching.
 I offer personalized results-oriented coaching programs for those who are looking to step up to leadership positions, those wanting to improve their job performance, and those wanting a new job, a new career or a new way to thrive in today’s demanding workplace.

 At that time, the career path for women in Big Law was largely uncharted.
 Although many firms relegated women to “softer” practice areas such as trusts and estates, I chose a corporate practice.
 In a few years, I was leading teams closing multi-million-dollar transactions.
 After I became a partner in 1985, the deals got larger and more complicated; millions became billions.
-Ten years later, The Times Mirror Company (then a Fortune 500 corporation) recruited me to act as Vice President and General Counsel.
+Ten years later, a Fortune 500 corporation recruited me to act as Vice President and General Counsel.

 A corporate restructuring gave me the opportunity to consider whether I was living my values.
 I decided to focus on raising my son and to explore interests only imagined during my blue-collar childhood.
 (My passion for horseback riding cooled after I was dragged by my ankle up a logging trail!)
 Once I had aged out of “soccer mom” activities and given up my cowgirl ways, I concentrated on writing.